 #1: Intuitive Navigation

-Intuitive navigation titles help visitors find the information they are seeking more quickly and easily.
+Intuitive navigation titles help visitors find the information they are seeking quickly and easily.
+Numerous surveys have shown investors will exit financial advisor websites before they will search for information.

-In general, investors are looking for the following information:
+In general, investors are looking for the following information when they visit financial advisor websites:

-- What type of clients do you service (niches)
+- What types of clients you work with

 - How to contact you